naughtont3/ompi-collectives-tuning/data/README_DATA.md

         errors, see Notes area at end of this file for further details.
  - UPDATE: 2020.05.11 - TJN:  "round3" rerun of select items that had
         errors in 'round2', see SUMMIT-round3.sh comments

+ - UPDATE: 2020.05.12 - TJN: Created 3 config files to summarize
+        the results of all rounds that passed (few tests did not finish full 2048 yet).
+        And the reduce_scatter_block had total error, no data.

+        So for final runs with SUMMIT DATA use:
+        	- example/config.summit.ppn42.round3-1024max
+            - example/config.summit.ppn42.round3-2048max
+            - example/config.summit.ppn42.round3-reduce_scatter_block (FAILS)

 Software Versions
 ----------------